tessercat/pbx-docs/client/notes.md

   to control its visibility
   and to fill the dialog
   with arbitrary HTML elements.
+- A modal alert dialog
+  that's dismissable only by its close button and a method to set the alert message and show the alert dialog.
+  The show method
+  stores the content of the current nav menu item and the close button restores its previous content.

 The methods that populate
 the navbar and modal dialog